nathangeffen/cagl/docs/userguide.md

 int_arr iarr;
 ```

-### Compiling CAGL programs
+## Compiling CAGL programs

-The library is called *almost* generic because the generic functions that are generated for different container types have to have different names because C doesn't support function overloading.
+The library is called *almost* generic for several reasons, the main one being that the generic functions that are generated for different container types must have different names because C doesn't support function overloading.
 The library is also *almost* type safe, but not quite.
 C allows a function with pointer parameters to be called with pointers of a different type.
 This is usually a programming mistake.
 However mature C compilers will give warnings when this happens.
 An important principle of CAGL is that when you use it you should get no compiler warnings (at least as far as your use of CAGL goes).

 When compiling a program that uses CAGL with *gcc* or *clang* using *-Wall -pedantic* any compiler warnings that arise in connection with CAGL should be considered errors.
 Conversely, any C compiler compliant with [ISO C 1990](http://en.wikipedia.org/wiki/ANSI_C#C89_and_C90) or later should compile well-written CAGL programs without warnings.
 For example, in development, you can compile the examples in this user guide using this (on GNU/Linux systems):